-You can signal another vehicle with your headlights by lightly pulling the multi-function control lever toward the steering wheel.
+You can signal another vehicle with your headlights by lightly pulling the multifunction lever toward the steering wheel.
 This will cause the headlights to turn on at high beam and remain on until the lever is released.

 Headlight Time Delay